AdoptNeed.com

 • Attorneys

-As noted above, Georgia law limits the role attorneys can play in adoption.
-Georgia's statutory framework guards vigilantly against "baby-selling," and as a part of this strategy, Georgia lawyers cannot "place" a child in an adoptive home the way lawyers in other states do.
-Every state's law is different, but Georgia residents have to live with this rule.
+Georgia law limits the role attorneys can play in adoption.
+Georgia's statutory framework guards vigilantly against "baby-selling" (also known as "child-trafficking") and as a part of this strategy, Georgia lawyers cannot "place" a child in an adoptive home the way lawyers in other states do.
+Every state's law is different, but this is how Georgia addresses the problem.
+If a Georgia attorney promises to "get" a child for you, or asks you to pay a Georgia birth mother's living expenses, beware: One or both of you may be committing a felony.

 • No Right Method